drj11/pypng/README.txt

 PyPNG requires Python version 2.3 (and that's all), or any compatible higher version.
 It works best on Python 2.4 and above.
 It can be used on Python 2.2, but some things do not work.

+PyPNG also works on Python 3.x if you use the 2to3 tool (this support is very recent, and preliminary).

 PyPNG comes with a setup.py script to use with distutils.
 After unpacking the distribution, cd into the directory and execute the